 Required Course Prerequisites

-- Anatomy & Physiology I and II: 8 credits
+- Anatomy & Physiology I and II: 4 credits each, including applicable labs

-- General Biology I and II: 8 credits
+- General Biology I and II: 4 credits each, including applicable labs

-- General Chemistry I and II: 8 credits
+- General Chemistry I and II: 4 credits each, including applicable labs

 - Psychology: 6 credits